-The only other benefits are purchase assurance which protects your purchases from loss, theft, and damage for 90 days as well as extended warranty which doubles your warranty up to an additional year.
+You only get two additional benefits with this card.
+There’s purchase assurance, which protects your purchases from loss, theft, and damage for 90 days.
+You also get extended warranty, which doubles your warranty up to an additional year.

 Truth be told, this credit card is not as impressive as the other PC Mastercards, but you may not have a choice.
 The PC World Mastercard has a minimum income requirement of $60,000 while the PC Financial World Elite Mastercard has an $80,000 minimum income requirement.
 Assuming your credit score is in good standing, the card you get will be determined on what your household income is.

 The good thing is, all three of the cards have no annual fee, plus you’ll be earning extra points no matter what so you really can’t lose.

 How PC Optimum works

 PC Optimum is the loyalty program of Shoppers Drug Mart and Loblaws owned stores which includes No Frills, Loblaws, Real Canadian Superstore, Zehrs, Independent, Valu-mart, Fortinos, Loblaws City Market, Provigo, Joe Fresh, Beauty Boutique, and Dominion.

 As you can see, that are a lot of grocery stores so there are a lot of places to earn points.

 PC Optimum is free to join.
 Once you’re a member, you earn points through in-store promotions and targeted offers.
 You’ll earn additional points on all your purchases when you pay with your PC Mastercard.
 If you want to earn more points, you could join PC Insiders which is a membership club where you get additional perks.
 Although it has an annual fee of $119, I think it’s worth it depending on your shopping patterns.
 Plus, you can get 25% off that fee when you check out my PC Insiders review.